Shared Inbox

 Rollout order

-1. Shared email inbox: make ticket-to-chat continuity the default operational story, not an edge workflow.
+1. Shared email inbox polish: make ticket-to-chat continuity, ownership, and reply workflow the default operational story, not an edge workflow.

-2. WhatsApp: cover the most common buyer request beyond the website widget without committing to every social network at once.
+2. One added messaging channel: WhatsApp closes the most visible shortlist gap without committing to every social surface at once.

-3. AI workflow actions: route, tag, collect fields, and trigger webhooks inside the same inbox so added channels remain operationally coherent.
+4. AI workflow actions: route, tag, collect fields, and trigger webhooks inside the same inbox so extra channels remain operationally coherent.

-This matches the comparison reality documented on May 7, 2026: the fastest win-rate improvement comes from a tighter shared queue plus one added channel, not from pretending to match every suite vendor overnight.
+This matches the comparison reality documented on May 12, 2026: the fastest win-rate improvement comes from a tighter shared queue, clearer routing proof, and one added channel, not from pretending to match every suite vendor overnight.